-To become a lab coordinator, you must have experience working in the Herpetarium as a lab volunteer and go through the application process with Dr. Eileen Underwood.
+To become a lab coordinator, you must have experience working in the Herpetarium as a lab volunteer and go through the application process with Dr. Mason Murphy.
 Duties of the lab coordinators include training new volunteers, communicating the lab’s policies, ensuring that all animals are taken care of properly, and assisting with lab maintenance.

 Current Lab Coordinators